Skip to main content

 In addition, the Junior High's comprehensive curriculum includes Science, History, Social Studies, Spanish, Music, and Public Speaking.
 Critical thinking, role-playing, and hands on, in-depth projects lead students beyond rote learning into true understanding in all of their classes.

 Overnight field trips provide unique opportunities for learning and community building.
 In Grade 6, students spend four days in an Outdoor Education Camp, and in Grade 7, students take a spiritual retreat to Yosemite National Park.
-In Grade 8, students go behind-the-scenes exploring the festival during three days at the Oregon Shakespeare Festival.

 Leadership Student Council is a highlight of Junior High.
 Ten elected students attend a summer leadership camp in preparation for their upcoming term, during which they lead all-school assemblies, plan Spirit Days and other fundraising and fun-raising activities.